 Not content to only be involved in only one war at a time, we became involved in the Dominican Civil War between 1965 to 1966.

 Until 1974, we had a mandatory conscription policy for military service, otherwise known as “The Draft.”
 Our involvement in Vietnam almost torn apart our nation with protests from young men who saw no reason to be drafted and forced to go overseas to the meat-grinder that was Vietnam.
 The outcome of those protests, besides ending our involvement in Vietnam, was to end our policy of mandatory conscription.
 The Draft ended in 1973, just before I enlisted in the Navy, but mandatory registration with the Selective Service System continues.
-Ending The Draft and mandatory conscription meant relaying on an all-volunteer military force, with the impact that the war’s we’ve fought since 1974 appears to be largely invisible to most Americans.
+Ending The Draft and mandatory conscription meant relying on an all-volunteer military force, with the impact that the war’s we’ve fought since 1974 appears to be largely invisible to most Americans.

 Having ended our involvement in Vietnam, we sent our military back into Lebanon as part of a multinational force between 1982 – 1984.